wellyshen/react-cool-virtual/README.md

 // Smoothly scroll to the 500th item const scrollToItem = () => scrollToItem({ index: 10, smooth: true });
 ```

+> 💡 When working with [dynamic size](#dynamic-size), the scroll position will be automatically corrected along with the items are measured.
+To optimize it, we can provide an estimated item size to the [itemSize](#itemsize) option.

 The default easing effect is [easeInOutSine](https://easings.net/#easeInOutSine), and the duration is `100ms <= distance * 0.075 <= 500ms`.
 You can easily customize your own effect as follows: